Implementing WordPress SEO

-If you're not familiar with Search Console, it allows you to do the following: check your rankings for every single keyword, your click thru rate for all of these keywords, and identify the page that is ranking for a specific query.
+If you're not familiar with Search Console, it allows you to do the following: check your rankings for every single keyword, your click-through rates, and identify the page that is ranking for a specific phrase.

-You can also instantly index pages with the “Fetch” feature, submit a sitemap so the Google crawlers know which URLs you want indexed and reindexed, apply structured data (Schema Markup) – which is a new ranking signal – and much more.
+You can also request certain pages be indexed, submit a sitemap so the Google crawlers know which URLs to focus on, find 404 errors and much more.

 I can't gush enough about Search Console.
 The above mentioned features alone make it worth exploring, but you have to verify your website which can be annoying or sometimes not work if you don't follow instructions correctly.

 Login to Search Console with your Gmail, click "add new property" on the upper right, and then click "alternative methods" for verification.